conoroshea1996/elderJsTest/src/routes/blog/startup-recruiting-tools.md

 ---
-title: "The startup recruiter’s toolbox"
+title: 'The startup recruiter’s toolbox'
-date: "2016-08-22"
+date: '2016-08-22'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "recruiting-tools"
+  - 'recruiting-tools'
-slug: "startup-recruiting-tools"
+slug: 'startup-recruiting-tools'
-seoTitle: "The startup recruiter’s toolbox | Recruiting tools"
+seoTitle: 'The startup recruiter’s toolbox | Recruiting tools'
 seoDescription: "As a startup recruiter don't neglect the universe of recruiting tools available.
 What multitasking and recruiting tools could help your startup scale up?"
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/recruiting-tools.jpg"
+coverImage: '/images/recruiting-tools.jpg'
 ---

 A bad tradesman blames his tools… but it's a clever entrepreneur who takes any help they can get.
 The number of resources and tools available to startups are innumerable, so it would be unwise to overlook them.